Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 This is also a story about accepting who you really are and not letting it shape you into a mold.
 About finding your inner strength and realizing it’s up to you to decide how you are going to use the powers you have at your disposal.

 I raise an eyebrow and add talking elevators to my fast-growing list of things that are actually things.

 Amari and the Night Brothers is an exciting, magical, compelling book full of smart twists and unexpected turns.
 At the same time, the story managed to preserve the simple humanity of the characters and it stayed relatable to the very end.

 Through all the fantastical things happening to and around her, Amari stayed just a kid the whole time; just a girl who misses her brother very much.
 That’s where the true magic of this story lies.

 I’m really glad I’ve read this book and I can only recommend it to anyone who even remotely enjoys this type of stories.
-The book #2, Amari and the Great Game, should be coming out in January next year, and it can’t come soon enough.
+I hope to read soon the second book in the series, Amari and the Great Game.
 The Bureau already started to feel like home, and I can’t wait to see where the story takes Amari next…